Addressing requirements for crosstalk-free quantum-gate operation in many-body nanofiber cavity QED systems: Introduction

 In order to scale up such systems to a larger number of qubits, it is necessary to perform both local and non-local two-qubit gates between arbitrary pairs with high fidelity \cite{xia2015randomized}.
 In the case of cavity QED systems, it is therefore essential to reliably switch on or off the coupling of individual atoms to the cavity, since all atoms couple to the cavity collectively unless further measures are taken.
 Successful demonstrations of targeting and addressing single atoms in setups with multiple atomic qubits per cavity have recently been reported in Refs.~\cite{langenfeld2021quantum,thomas2024fusion,hartung2024quantumnetwork} with two individually addressable atomic qubits in a single cavity for quantum key distribution and photonic graph state fusion.
 Similarly, in Ref.~\cite{hu2025site} individual atoms trapped in an optical tweezer array were selectively coupled to a cavity for reading out their quantum state.
 There, the addressing mechanism is mainly realized through laser beams that locally shift the transition frequency of individual atoms on or off the cavity resonance via the AC Stark effect.
 In this way, all but the targeted atom are `hidden' from the cavity.

 In this work, we focus on a novel all-fiber based approach, in which the atoms are trapped in optical tweezer arrays next to nanofiber cavities.
 They interact with the evanescent light surrounding the nanofiber and communicate with distant nanofiber-cavity computing nodes via regular optical fibers \cite{kato2019observation,white2019cavity,hirayama2022hybrid,sunami2025scalable}.
 This architecture combines strong light-matter coupling with the accessibility of conventional optical fiber networks and is therefore ideally suited for the creation of large-scale distributed quantum computing networks.
 Because the cavity coupling strength depends on the atom-fiber distance, this approach further offers an intrinsic addressing mechanism for gradually controlling the light-matter coupling of individual atoms by moving them to or from the fiber.
 Using both local light shifts and atom-fiber distance as targeting mechanisms, we numerically model a nanofiber cavity network with several atoms per cavity and determine parameter regimes for achieving nearly crosstalk-free gate operation at the example of photon-mediated local and remote CZ gates \cite{Goto2010condition,duan2005robust}.
 The gate performance mainly depends on cavity reflectivity and cooperativity, and we provide analytic approximations for both the average and the maximum gate fidelity.
 In particular, we show that the latter is also limited by the finite qubit level-splitting.
+Our results focus on the limit of long photon pulses whose amplitude varies slowly compared to the cavity time-scales.
+We briefly discuss the implications of shorter pulses especially with regard to the remote gate performance and how key quantities in our model need to be adjusted in this case.